 Anything is possible when ladies support ladies.

+We believe women are important drivers of sustained improvements in women's rights and a powerful force to end poverty—not only for women and girls, but everyone.
 Oxfam has worked with women and girls for decades to help them overcome gender discrimination, assume leadership roles in their communities, and ultimately break the cycle of poverty.

-Saving for Change
+Saving for change

 One of our most well-known programs is Saving for Change, a community-based program that educates groups of women in rural villages to save their money regularly, borrow from their group’s fund, and repay loans with interest.